BrisRuby/meetups/_posts/2015-10-25-git-in-ruby.md

 ## Tree Format

-Git is nothing but consistent about it's inconsistencies so the display representation is unfortunately different from the data structure.
-The contents of a tree object look like:
+Git is nothing but consistent about it's inconsistencies so the display representation of a tree is different from the data structure.
+What's more, the contents of a tree include both ACSII and binary data.

-> MODE - SPACE - FILENAME - NULL_BYTE - BINARY_OBJECT_HASH
+    # MODE - SPACE - FILENAME - NULL_BYTE - BINARY_OBJECT_HASH

-Because git mixes text and binary data in the tree content, we need a way to go from a 40 character SHA1 to a 20 byte representation of it.

-It turns out, we can just treat each 2 char pair as a hex value.
+This means we will need a helper to convert from a 40 character SHA1 to a 20 byte representation of it, and back again.
+Luckily, this is nothing more than treating each 2 char ASCII pair as a single hex value.

     module Git